diniz-behn-lab/HS4-ISR-Reconstruction/README.md

 The location to save both the ISR reconstructed plots and observed vs reconstructed C-Peptide must be edited in lines 192 and 225 (setwd()).

 This script then returns a list of all variable values calculated from an individual's data.
-This includes the ISR values at each minute of the OGTT, AUC values, and the error between observed and reconstructed C-Peptide values.
+This includes the ISR values at each minute of the OGTT, calculated AUC values, and the error between observed and reconstructed C-Peptide values.

+# Cohort_Mixed_Effect_Model_Loop.R
+## Inputs
+- Path to Mixed_Model_Individual_HS4.R
+- Path to cleaned dataset XLSX file

+## Outputs
+- Excel file with model outputs for entire cohort.
+- Excel file with estimated ISR values at each time point for the entire cohort.

-## Cohort_Mixed_Effect_Model_Loop.R
+## Description